TracksApp/tracks/README.md

 computer or on a remote server).
 If you choose the appropriate section for your situation (installation vs. upgrade), and use the easiest (recommended) method, you should find the instructions easy to follow.
-If you encounter problems, try searching the wiki, forum or mailing list (URLs above), and ask a question if you cannot find a solution to your problem.
+If you encounter problems, try searching the wiki or mailing list (URLs above), and ask a question if you cannot find a solution to your problem.

 The wiki has a lot of user contributed installation HOWTOs for various webhosts, specific OS's and more.